-The juiciest, most succulent smoked turkey ever!
-Brining your bird helps it stay extra moist, while the smoke from the applewood creates the most flavorful turkey you will ever try!
+This recipe for how to make a Brined & Smoked Turkey makes the juiciest, most succulent smoked turkey ever!
+Brining your bird helps it stay extra moist, while the applewood smoke creates the most flavorful Thanksgiving turkey you will ever try!

 I've already said that in this post, right?
 But seriously, a smoked turkey is so, so ridiculously good.
 We have had side-by-side turkey comparisons with a smoked turkey and a roast turkey, and even the best roast turkey just can't get the same flavor that builds from hours of exposing your bird to applewood smoke.
 It's unreal.

 This way you have oven real estate for pies, rolls, sweet potatoes, green bean casserole, baked macaroni & cheese, stuffing, and all the other fixings that go with a Thanksgiving meal!
 The kitchen is a hectic enough place on Thanksgiving so it’s nice to move the star attraction outside.

 I basically think of a smoker like a giant, outdoor and more masculine version of a slow cooker.

 You set your turkey out there and just make sure your temperature is set and then you just leave it alone while it smokes.
 When using an electric smoked, your smoked turkey cooking time will be around 3 ½ to 4 ½ hours for a 12-15 pound bird.

 Process for Preparing a Brined & Smoked Turkey

 To cook an amazing smoked turkey, you want to start the day before by brining the turkey overnight in a brine made of water, salt, sugar, peppercorns, allspice, fresh herbs, and orange peel.
 Brining keeps the turkey from drying out during the smoking process.
 For a more in-depth description of the brine recipe, and why brining is important, take a look at my Turkey Brine Recipe post.